Managing InterSystems IRIS Licensing

-You can also use the following class methods to display information or dump the license database to a file:
+You can also use the following class methods from the %SYSTEM.License class to display information, or dump the license database to a file:

 If you have developed REST based applications, your licenses will be consumed with use.
 To prevent this from happening, configure the number of Web Gateway connections that can be made.
-From the SMP in the Web Gateway Management section:
+From the Management Portal in the Web Gateway Management section:

 Depending on the server side needs of the application you will need to adjust this.